Garim105/master_thesis/README.md

-# Enhancing Ensemble Models for Accurate Prediction of Student Performance and Dropout Rates"
+# Enhancing Ensemble Models for Accurate Prediction of Student Performance and Dropout Rates

 This research delves into the realm of machine learning algorithms and advanced ensembling techniques.
 Through my work, I have contributed to the field's understanding of predicting academic achievement and dropout rates with heightened precision.